 - All members of the campus community have the right to have reported sexual misconduct addressed according to the published Kean University procedures. - All parties have equal opportunities to have a support person of their choosing [or offered by the institution] present throughout all resolution proceedings [including intake, interviews, hearings, etc.).
-This support person can be an advisor, advocate, attorney, family member, friend, faculty member, etc. - All parties have the right to written notice of the outcome of sexual misconduct resolution proceedings. - Reporting Parties and witnesses will receive amnesty for minor infractions (e.g., alcohol and drug violations) that are secondary to incidents of sexual misconduct. - Reporting Parties, their supporters and witnesses have a right to be free from retaliation.
+This support person can be an advisor, advocate, attorney, family member, friend, faculty member, etc. - All parties have the right to written notice of the outcome of sexual misconduct resolution proceedings as specified under federal law. - Reporting Parties and witnesses will receive amnesty for minor infractions (e.g., alcohol and drug violations) that are secondary to incidents of sexual misconduct. - All parties have a right to be free from retaliation.